What is Mutual Funds Data? Examples, Providers & Datasets to Buy

 Therefore, mutual funds data analysis is the primary analysis of the fund’s growth or value, median market cap, rolling returns, standard deviation and a further narrowing down of its portfolio performance by sector, geographical location, or industry.
 Through proper data analysis of mutual funds, it is possible for investors to highlight a given fund’s attractiveness when compared to others.

-What is a Fund screener?
+What is a Fund Screener?

 Investors looking to buy mutual funds data online or who are searching for mutual funds data subscriptions services are most likely to encounter mutual funds screeners on countless websites and data trading platforms.
 These fund screeners give users the opportunity to only select trading instruments that are best suited for a given mutual fund profile.
 They enable users to sieve out mutual fund data as per market capitalization, price, prospective dividend yield, available volume of funds and the nominal return on investment.
 Because the pool of mutual funds data is very large, fund screeners enable investors to evaluate thousands of mutual funds within a short space of time.
 Hence, investors have the opportunity to save time by selecting the funds that do not meet their requirements and separating them from those that meet their user-defined metrics.